Criminology, Bachelor of Arts

 - A comprehension of and the ability to critically assess and compare the major criminological theoretical perspectives.

-- An ability to understand, interpret, and apply various research methodologies in the field of criminology
+- An ability to understand, interpret, and apply various research methodologies in the field of criminology.

 - An ability to apply criminological theories and methods to substantive issues and in order to understand social problems and inform crime-related social policy.